-The Shravan month, this year (2019), starts from the 17th of July.
+The Shravan month, this year (2021), starts from the 26th of July.
 This month is considered very auspicious to worship Lord Shiva and seek his blessings.
-Devotees keep fast on the Mondays that fall in this month and some even keep on all the days of this month.
+Devotees keep fast on the Mondays that fall this month and some even keep on all the days of this month.

-The fast and worship are done by devotees in remembrance to the ‘Samudra Manthan legend’ when Lord Shiva had drunk the poison that had emerged from the ocean to save the world.
+The fast and worship are done by devotees in remembrance of the ‘Samudra Manthan legend’ when Lord Shiva had drunk the poison that had emerged from the ocean to save the world.

 To pay homage to the Lord and to seek his blessings, devotees should at least keep the Monday fasts, if they are unable to fast the whole month.
 They should visit the Lord Shiva temple on a daily basis and offer Panchamrut( Made using 5 items-milk, curd, ghee, honey, Ganga Jal), ‘bel’ leaves and fruits to the Shivlinga.

 “Maha Mrityunjay Mantra” should be recited with absolute devotion.